SwissTPH/Game_theory_rabies/README.md

 ## Installation and usage

+The scripts were tested on Windows 10, 11 and the Linux environment on sciCORE.

 ### I. Setting up the environment
 #### 1. For Windows users
 For Windows users, we recommend to install [Anaconda](https://www.anaconda.com/products/individual) to manage the installation of the required packages.
-1. Download and install Anaconda
+1. Download and install Anaconda (installation time: ~ 5 minutes)
 2. Open the Anaconda prompt and navigate to the folder where the repository is located
 3. Create a virtual environment named `game_theory_rabies` using the following command
 ```anaconda prompt